-We're in a series of sermons entitled Knowing God.
-Today I'm preaching a message entitled Holy, Holy, Holy.
-I get that title from the Bible.
-The phrase "Holy, holy" is found two times in the Bible - once in the Old Testament and once in the New.
+Today I'm preaching a message on one of those attributes: The Holiness of God.
+The phrase "Holy, holy, holy" is found two times in the Bible - once in the Old Testament and once in the New.
 Both instances occurred when there was a revelation of God.